karenarialin/karenarialin.github.io/README.md

 5. Add my writing manifesto somewhere

+6. Add a fancy HTML comment

-6. Fix README.
+7. Fix README.
 As you can see, it's not rendering so well.